Using Brouwer's fixed point theorem: Piercing multiple intervals

-\begin{Lemma} Let $P$ be a convex polytope and let $f\:P\to P$ be a continuous mapping satisfying $f(F)\subseteq F$ for each face\footnote{In fact, it suffices to require $f(F)\subseteq F$ for each facet of $P$ (that is, for each face of dimension $\dim(P)-1$), since each face is the intersection of some facets.} $F$ of $P$.
+\begin{Lemma} Let $P$ be a convex polytope and let $f\:P\to P$ be a continuous mapping satisfying $f(F)\subseteq F$ for each face\footnote{In fact, it suffices to require $f(F)\subseteq F$ for each facet of~$P$ (that is, for each face of dimension $\dim(P)-1$), since each face is the intersection of some facets.} $F$ of~$P$.
 Then $f$ is surjective. \end{Lemma}

-\proof Since the condition is hereditary for faces, it suffices to show that each point $\yy$ in the interior of $P$ has a preimage.
+\proof Since the condition is hereditary for faces, it suffices to show that each point $\yy$ in the interior of~$P$ has a preimage.
 For contradiction, suppose that some $\yy\in\inter P$ is not in the image of~$f$.
-For $\xx\in P$, consider the semiline emanating from $f(\xx)$ and passing through $\yy$, and let $g(\xx)$ be the unique intersection of that semiline with the boundary of~$P$. \iipefig{brou-p} This $g$ is a well-defined and continuous map $P\to P$, and by Brouwer's fixed point theorem, there is an $\xx_0\in P$ with $g(\xx_0)=\xx_0$.
-The point $\xx_0$ lies on the boundary of $P$, in some proper face $F$.
+For $\xx\in P$, consider the ray that starts at $f(\xx)$ and passes through $\yy$, and let $g(\xx)$ be the unique intersection of that ray with the boundary of~$P$.

+This $g$ is a well-defined and continuous map $P\to P$, and by Brouwer's fixed point theorem, there is an $\xx_0\in P$ with $g(\xx_0)=\xx_0$.
+The point $\xx_0$ lies on the boundary of~$P$, in some proper face $F$.
 But $f(\xx_0)$ cannot lie in $F$, because the segment $\xx_0 f(\xx_0)$ passes through the point $\yy$ outside~$F$---a contradiction. \proofendSkip